Naoghuman/Incubator/Lib-Tile/README.md

     * Contains the library lib-tile-demo-0.1.0.jar as an executable jar
       with included libraries lib-tile-core-0.1.0.jar, lib-tile-transparenttextures-0.1.0.jar,
       lib-tile-transparenttextures-images-0.1.0.jar.
-    * Use the demo application as a preview how the chosen tiles will be looks over your chosen background.
+    * Use the demo application as a preview how the chosen [Tile]s will be looks over your chosen background image/color.